DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Results and Discussions

-We compare the results of our method on the RWF-2000 dataset with those of existing works.
-The comparative analysis is given in Table \ref{comp_RWF}.
+We compare the results of our method with those of existing works.
+The comparative analysis is given in Table \ref{comp_all}.
+The first five works in the table are traditional approaches, whereas the rest are deep learning-based.
 Our approach using random forest achieves the highest performance.
 We have also shown the results of our DIFEM feature extractor with other machine learning model, namely decision tree, AdaBoost and Nearest Neighbor classifiers.
-When compared with existing works on RWF-2000, our DIFEM with Random Forest classifier surpasses other methods.
-It is also worth noting, all other methods are deep learning based, and hence require large neural network models.
-In contrast, our method utilises simple heuristics to extract spatio-temporal features, followed by traditional machine learning algorithms for classification.
-As a result, our approach is more computationally economical compared to existing works.
-In Figure \ref{DIFEM_feature_values}, we show the average feature values for all videos present in the test set of RWF-2000.
-The graphs show that our initial hypothesis that videos of ``Violence'' class contains more large and rapid joint movements than videos in ``Non-Violence'' class proves to be true.
-The class-wise precision, recall and F1-score for our method on the RWF-2000 dataset are listed in Table \ref{class_report}.
-It can once again be observed that our DIFEM with Random Forest performs best across both classes, posting impressive precision and recall scores for both classes.
-This values validate the superior performance of our method for violence recognition.
-The confusion matrices for our methods on RWF-2000 dataset using the four classifiers are provided in Figure \ref{confusion_RWF}.
+For Hockey-Fight and Crowd datasets we report 5-fold cross validation average of our method.
+The class-wise precision, recall and F1-score for our method on all three datasets are listed in Table \ref{class_report}.
+Further, we show the average feature values for all videos present in the test set of RWF-2000 in Figure \ref{DIFEM_feature_values}.
+These results demonstrate the effectiveness of our approach on multiple datasets, achieving state-of-the-art in various standard datasets.
+These results validate our initial assumption that for violence recognition datasets, the amount of movement of joints acts as the most important feature.
+As seen from Figure \ref{DIFEM_feature_values}, videos of ``Violence'' class contains more large and rapid joint movements than videos in ``Non-Violence'' class.
+Hence, with proper estimation of the amount of movement and overlap of human joints, the requirement of more computationally expensive deep learning models diminishes.
+In contrast to other deep learning based methods, our method utilizes simple heuristics to extract spatio-temporal features, followed by traditional machine learning algorithms for classification, making it more computationally economical.
+Even similar works using skeleton keypoints \cite{tran2024violence,zhang2024framework} utilize larger neural networks to process skeleton joint movements.